 A pleasant riverside walk from Vauxhall Bridge to Tower Bridge, will give the opportunity to walk past all the bridges in Central London and visit many of the attractions along the way.
 The first building to see next to Vauxhall Bridge on the Albert Embankment is the MI6 Building, seen in many movies including the latest Bond movies, it is the British Secret Intelligence Service headquarter.
 The building on the other side of the river is Tate Britain one of the main art galleries in London.

 Continuing along the embankment, Lambeth Bridge and the adjacent Lambeth Palace can be seen.
 The palace is the official London residence of the Archbishop of Canterbury with beautiful gardens open the first Wednesday of the month from March to October.
-At the entrance of Lambeth Palace is St.Mary-at-Lambeth church now housing the Garden Museum; currently undergoing an extensive renovation, it will reopen in 2017.
+At the entrance of Lambeth Palace is St.Mary-at-Lambeth church now housing the Garden Museum reopened in 2017 after an extensive renovation.
 In the churchyard there are a number of graves including Captain William Bligh’s; he was in charge of HMS Bounty at the time of the mutiny of its crew in the South Pacific.
 From the riverside outside Lambeth Palace there are beautiful views of the Houses of Parliament and the Elizabeth Tower across the river.

 The Thames Path continues to Westminster Bridge and the busy South Bank; before walking under the bridge, there is another classic view of the Elizabeth Tower with the opportunity to take a picture framed by an arch in the bridge passageway.